hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 ## Basic Example

 Here is a basic example.
-It is completely valid except for the access keys:
+You will need to provide access keys, and may need to change the AMI IDs according to what images exist at the time the template is run:

 ``` {.javascript}
 {